mattsouth/vue-accounts-demo/README.md

 you@yourmachine$ meteor
 ```

 You will see a login page that you can authenticate against with the credentials "demo" and "password".
-The issue is that I want to be able to present a message if the credentials are wrong, i.e. "demo" and "pass" but I cant seem to stop the form submitting when I call Accounts.loginWithPassword.

 ## development

 The steps to create this demo are:

 1. meteor create .
-2. meteor remove autopublish insecure reactive-var
+2. meteor remove autopublish insecure reactive-var jquery blaze-html-templates
-3. meteor add akryum:vue-component accounts-password
+3. meteor add akryum:vue-component accounts-password static-html
 4. meteor npm install --save vue vue-meteor-tracker bootstrap-vue bootstrap bcrypt
+5. meteor npm remove jquery
-5. edit files:
+6. edit files:
   * client/App.vue
   * client/main.html
   * client/main.js